A free fermions in disguise model with claws: Introduction

 Importantly, the papers \cite{fermions-behind-the-disguise,unified-graph-th} derived sufficient conditions for free fermionic solvability that apply for all possible choices of the coupling constants.
 However, these conditions are not necessary, as the original works themselves noted~\cite{fermions-behind-the-disguise,unified-graph-th}.
 This leaves room for models that do not satisfy all of these conditions, while maintaining free fermionic structures through special selections of the coupling constants.
 One of the sufficient conditions is the so-called ``claw-free'' property of the frustration graph.
 A concrete example of a free fermionic model violating this condition was given in \cite{sajat-FP-model}, which achieved solvability through a particular extension of the FFD algebra.

-In this work, we present another example of a free fermionic model ``with claws''.
+In this work, we present a further example of a free fermionic model ``with claws''.
 Most notably, our model also contains ``even holes'', which pose additional algebraic challenges for constructing free fermionic solutions~\cite{unified-graph-th}.
-This is the first example of a disguised free fermion model that exhibits both claws and even holes simultaneously.
+Around each even hole, the product of the participating operators is central and generates a ``gauge symmetry'', whose effect can be removed by fixing the gauge.
+The model of \cite{sajat-FP-model} mentioned above in fact also contains even holes; there, however, the gauge is fixed from the outset, so the even-hole structure remains implicit.
+In the present work, we treat this even-hole gauge structure explicitly and show that gauge fixing yields a nontrivial integrable deformation of Fendley's FFD Hamiltonian~\cite{fendley-fermions-in-disguise}.

 The model Hamiltonian was inspired by the recent work \cite{sajat-floquet} of two of the present authors, where selected quantum circuits were conjectured to have free fermionic solvability.
-We prove one of these conjectures by showing that the transfer matrix of our current model becomes proportional to the quantum circuit in question for a special choice of the spectral parameter.
+We prove one of these conjectures by showing that the transfer matrix of our model becomes proportional to the quantum circuit in question for a special choice of the spectral parameter.

 The solvability is achieved through carefully constructed algebraic relations among the coupling constants that compensate for the graph-theoretical obstructions.
-We derive these relations through introducing an extension of the FFD algebra with imposed algebraic conditions.
-Our Hamiltonian can also be formulated solely within the original FFD algebra for a special case, unlike \cite{sajat-FP-model}.
+We derive these relations by introducing an auxiliary extension of the FFD algebra subject to additional algebraic conditions.
+After fixing the gauge, this extended algebra can be realized in terms of Fendley's original FFD generators, so that the resulting Hamiltonian lies within the original FFD algebra.
 We successfully solve the inverse problem by expressing local operators in terms of free fermionic modes, following the methodology of \cite{sajat-ffd-corr}.
 We further compute real-time correlation functions for selected operators.
 The number of fermionic eigenmodes in our model is the same as in the original FFD model, resulting in an exponentially large symmetry algebra analogous to that recently characterized for the FFD case in \cite{eric-lorenzo-ffd-1}.

 The structure of this paper is as follows.
 In Sec.~\ref{sec:H}, we review previous progress on the FFD and introduce a new free fermionic Hamiltonian.
 In Sec.~\ref{sec:extended-FFD}, we propose an extension of the FFD algebra and derive the new Hamiltonian from this extended algebra.
 In Sec.~\ref{sec:charges}, we provide a family of commuting conserved charges.
 We introduce the transfer matrix in Sec.~\ref{sec:transfer} and the fermionic eigenmodes in Sec.~\ref{sec:fermion}.
 In Sec.~\ref{sec:corr}, we solve the inverse problem and compute correlation functions.
 In Sec.~\ref{sec:fact}, we discuss the factorization of the transfer matrix, and finally in Sec.~\ref{sec:concl}, we present our conclusions.
 Certain technical parts of the proofs are presented in the Appendices.